Debanshu2005/Rail_QR/README.md

    - Data stored in the backend for future inspections & tracking.

 4. **AI-based QR Code Generation**
-   - Automatically generate unique QR codes for each fitting.
+   - Generate unique QR codes for each fitting.
    - Codes are linked to the vendor database.

 5. **Convert QR to G-codes & Transmit to ESP32**